Is Yoga Good for You Over 60?

 Staying active is important for good health at any age.
 For older adults, yoga is a great way to stay active because it doesn’t require special equipment, many of the exercises are simple, and it can be done anywhere.
 Many people think they are not flexible enough to do yoga or that yoga presents too much of a risk of falling.
 But the opposite is true.
 By practicing yoga, you become more flexible and can actually improve your balance.

 Practice yoga in your own home

 Your plan makes it easy to practice yoga at home and still get the benefits that come with having an instructor guide you through the exercises.
-Tufts Medicare Preferred HMO members can use their Preferred Extras to save on Ompractice.
+Tufts Health Plan Medicare Advantage HMO members can use their Preferred Extras to save on Ompractice.
 With Ompractice, you can access live, online yoga and meditation classes led by an instructor from the comfort and privacy of your own home.
-Sign up for Ompractice for $14.99/month (a 40% discount off the monthly plan) or $129.00 for an annual subscription (30% off the regular subscription rate).
+Sign up for Ompractice for $14.99 per month or $129.00 for an annual subscription (40% off the monthly rate).
 Learn more about Ompractice.

 Yoga can improve more than flexibility

 Yoga is different from stretching or other types of physical activity.
 Yoga uses a series of postures and breathing techniques to strengthen and calm the body at the same time.
 By connecting the mind and the body, yoga is a unique exercise that can improve more than just flexibility:

 - Reduce stress—The combination of the physical activity of yoga exercises and mindful breathing and mediating can help increase your feeling of calm, and reduce stress and anxiety.